 Four tags at a time were available to FDL members to hunt deer in the ceded territories with additional tags possible after a deer was registered.
 Tags could be utilized in any of the ceded territories.
 There was no individual limit and no restrictions on the harvest of antlered or antlerless deer.
-A total of 435 FDL members requested 1827 ceded territory deer tags.
+A total of 435 FDL members requested 1738 ceded territory deer tags.
 In an effort to recover the Reservation deer population, band members were limited to only 2 Reservation deer tags with no restrictions on age or sex of deer harvested.
-A total of 370 FDL members requested Reservation deer tags.
-In addition to FDL members, 18 members of other recognized tribes residing on the FDL Reservation were issued tags to deer hunt on the Reservation.
+A total of 346 FDL members requested Reservation deer tags.
+In addition to FDL members, 19 members of other recognized tribes residing on the FDL Reservation were issued tags to deer hunt on the Reservation.

-The 2014 deer season was September 2 - December 31 for both ceded territories and the Reservation.
+The 2015 deer season was September 8 - December 31 for both ceded territories and the Reservation.
 Deer were required to be registered within 3 business days of harvest with reference to the DNR antlerless deer permit areas of harvest (Fig. 3).
-A total of 83 FDL and 2 members of other bands registered 143 deer from the Reservation and the 1854 and 1837 Ceded Territories of Minnesota (av. = 1.7, range = 1-6).
-Most hunters (56%) registered only 1 deer with another 26% of hunters registering 2 deer.
-The remaining 18% of hunters took 3-6 deer apiece.
-Of the 139 deer where method of take was recorded, 9 deer were taken with a bow, 3 with a muzzleloader and 127 with a regular firearm.
+A total of 90 FDL and 1 member of other bands registered 157 deer from the Reservation and the 1854 and 1837 Ceded Territories of Minnesota (av. = 1.7, range = 1-8).
+Most successful hunters (62%) registered only 1 deer with another 22% of hunters registering 2 deer.
+The remaining 16% of hunters took 3-8 deer apiece.
+Of the 154 deer where method of take was recorded, 7 deer were taken with a bow, 2 with a muzzleloader and 145 with a regular firearm.
 In addition to tribal hunter harvest, RMD conservation officers harvested 20 deer for subsistence/ceremonial purposes.
-The 2014 FDL deer harvest was down substantially from 2013 (Fig. 4), likely the harsh winter of 2012-13 with its associated deer mortality and past DNR efforts to decrease deer populations were significant factors.
+The 2015 FDL deer harvest was up only slightly from 2014 (Fig. 4).
+Likely, the harsh winter of 2012-13 with its associated deer mortality and past DNR efforts to decrease deer populations, were significant factors.
 A breakdown of total FDL Reservation and Minnesota 1854 and 1837 Ceded Territory deer harvest by permit area, age and sex is provided in Table 2.
 The majority of animals were taken from the Fond du Lac Reservation and neighboring permit areas.
 As in past years, the majority of deer were harvested in November (Table 3).